vinceimbat/vinceimbat/content/Use the law of diminishing returns and the 10 percent rule to approximate how long a metalearning project should be.md

 sr-ease: 230
 ---

-When starting a [[Self-directed learning]] project (see [[Ultralearning, after Young]]), you should always do [[Metalearning]] first.
+When starting a [[Self-directed learning]] project (see [[Ultralearning, after Young]]), you should always do [[thoughts/metalearning]] first.
 However, it is important to set how much research is good enough so that you don't waste time and effort.
 Remember the [[Law of diminishing returns]].
 At some point, you get less benefits from research relative to the time you put into it.

 To strike a balance between no research and excessive research, do the following: